WHERE IS THE MONEY GOING?

 Sustainable Communities grants are intended for regional multimodal transportation and land use planning projects which support regional sustainable community strategies and help achieve California's greenhouse gas reduction targets.
 Grants are awarded both competitively and by formula to eligible projects.

-In December, the California Transportation Commission approved the award of both the competitive and formula grant portions of the program:
+In December, the CTC approved the award of both the competitive and formula grant portions of the program:

 - FY 2017-18 SB 1 Sustainable Communities Grants Award List - December 15, 2017